 If you don’t have enough money saved for a down payment, you may still be able to get a mortgage.
 BB&T has several loan programs with low down payment requirements, including the Community Homeownership Incentive Program.
 It only requires a 3% down payment and has no mortgage insurance premiums, making it an affordable option for low-to-moderate income buyers.

 BB&T offers interest rates that are even lower than the current average.
-Its 30-year fixed loans have an APR of just 3.072%, while its 15-year mortgages have an even lower rate of 2.734%.
 Keep in mind that your rate may be higher if you have a low credit score or high debt-to-income ratio.

 To find out what interest rates you qualify for, you must get prequalified.
 You can complete the application online or in-person if you live near a BB&T branch.
 You’ll need information like the ZIP code where you’re house hunting, your income and your Social Security number.
 If you choose to take out a loan, you can complete the mortgage application process in person or online by uploading your financial documents to a secure portal.
 BB&T will ask for recent pay stubs, tax returns and bank statements to evaluate your financial situation and will perform a hard pull on your credit.

 BB&T charges a $985 origination fee on all of its mortgages.
 On some of its loans, it also charges prepayment penalties.
 If you’re trying to reduce your closing costs and save money, it’s possible to negotiate both of these fees.